ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/boards/Placeholder Board.md

 	- Interface-like behaviour:
 		- Acts as a middle layer between input data and the concrete board.
 	- Accepts mappings of inputs and outputs to connect with the concrete implementation board.
-	- In theory theory in a board that uses the placeholder board, could then have the placeholder board replaced with a concrete board that implements the same interface.
+	- In theory in a board that uses the placeholder board, could then have the placeholder board replaced with a concrete board that implements the same interface.
 4. **Design Considerations:**
 	- Flexibility:
 		- Ensure it can accommodate various implementations.